Zoom

 Buzzword Bingo

-Apps – Chats – Collaboration – Contacts – Gallery – Home – Meetings – Pricing – Schedule – Screen – Share – Video – Video Conference – Virtual Background – Waiting Room – Zoom
+Apps – Chats – Collaboration – Contacts – Encryption – Freemium – Gallery – Home – Meetings – Mute – Pricing – Schedule – Screen – Share – Video – Video Conference – Virtual Background – Virtual Conference – Waiting Room – Zoom – Zoom Room – Zoombombing

 Features